giancarlo/gbc/docs/language-reference.md

 ## Code Blocks

 -   Blocks can only have one parameter.
-If more than one parameter is specified, the parameter is converted into a data structure.
+If more than one parameter is specified, parameters are converted into a data structure.
 -   The `$` constant points to the current block parameter.

 ```ts